rclarsfull/ImageLight/README.md

 The Lens Correction tries to mitigate the Vignette of the Lens.
 You need an already calibrated Camera to Correct the Vignette of the Lens.

-1. Calibrate Camera as described above for a Candela Range between 50 and 200.
+1. Calibrate Camera as described above for a Candela Range between 50 and 200(typical brightness for an normal monitor).
 2. Open a blank white image on a good TFT monitor that features an even brightness.
 3. Take a photo with your camera from the center of the Monitor (In my case, the camera lens touches the monitor).
 4. Drag&Drop the image into ImageLight.
 Now you should see the error caused by the Lens in the false color image.